KoBeWi/Another-Godot-4-Converter/README.md

 ### NOTE

-The script had just basic functionality implemented, it converts only a very small number of stuff.
+The script converts some of the most important stuff, but it was done with a focus on my project.
+Many things are still missing, especially in the 3D area.
 Check the `# TODO` comments in the code to see what is missing (and planned).
 I tried to keep most of conversion in `conversion.rb` file.

 ## How to use